7 min read

 - List and describe resources so agents can discover what is available without prior knowledge of your setup

 The server acts as a bridge between your Streamkap account and any MCP-compatible client.
-It handles authentication, translates requests into Streamkap API calls, and returns structured data that agents can reason about.
+It handles authentication, translates requests into Streamkap API calls, and returns structured data that agents can reason about — and, when you ask it to, makes changes on your behalf.
+Read-only and write actions are governed by tool profiles, so you can scope an agent to monitoring-only or grant it full management.

 Key Capabilities